 M E T H O D:

 - Wet your face with cold water.
-This helps to insure pores are closed.

 - Using fingers, rub & pat Benefit Porefessional only into areas that have those big pores until blended.
 You cannot shrink pores--nope--but you can minimize their appearance.

 - To further insure everything is blended, I take a brush and swirl clockwise and counterclockwise until the pores are gone.
+I give the primer have a few minutes to set and soak in.

 - For this tutorial, after doing the steps below, I pushed powder into my pores to completely hide them temporarily, using a powder puff.